 3. Product Category Results Page

 Sponsored ads are also placed in a specific product category section when a user browses through the website.
-Though it technically isn’t a search, browsing the categories signify a “buy intent” and ensures relevant targeting.
+Though it technically isn’t a search, browsing the categories signifies a “buy intent” and ensures relevant targeting.

 4. Product Details Page